NVIDIA/cloud-native-docs/gpu-operator/platform-support.rst

 you must set the ``DisableMDEVConfiguration`` feature gate.
 Refer to :ref:`GPU Operator with KubeVirt` or :ref:`NVIDIA GPU Operator with OpenShift Virtualization`.

-OpenShift Virtualization with NVIDIA vGPU is supported on the following devices:
+KubeVirt and OpenShift Virtualization with NVIDIA vGPU is supported on the following devices:

 - GA10x: A40, RTX A6000, RTX A5500, RTX A5000, A16, A10, A2.